-Anne Canteaut\ INRIA - projet CODES B.P.
-105 78153 Le Chesnay cedex - France e-mail: Anne.Canteaut@inria.fr
+Anne Canteaut\

-Abstract
+INRIA - projet CODES, B.P.
+105 - 78153 Le Chesnay cedex, France Anne.Canteaut@inria.fr

+Abstract.
 The recently developed algebraic attacks apply to all keystream generators whose internal state is updated by a linear transition function, including LFSR-based generators.
-Here, we describe this type of attacks and we present some open problems related to its complexity.
-We also investigate the design criteria which may guarantee a high resistance to algebraic attacks for a keystream generator based on a linear transition function.
+Here, we describe this type of attacks and we present some open problems related to their complexity.
+We also investigate the design criteria which may guarantee a high resistance to algebraic attacks for keystream generators based on a linear transition function.